CPJKU/vienna4x22/README.md

 }
 ```

-## LICENSE
+## License

+The contents of this repository are based on the official Vienna 4x22 dataset by Werner Goebl, available at [http://dx.doi.org/10.21939/4X22](http://dx.doi.org/10.21939/4X22), and used under the Creative Commons Attribution 4.0 International License (CC BY 4.0): <https://creativecommons.org/licenses/by/4.0/>

-The files are distributed under the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/)
+Updates (described in CHANGES.md) have been made by members of the Institute of Computational Perception.
+These changes are also distributed under the terms of the CC BY 4.0 license.